Krka National Park

 Historic Watermills

-Krka is not a hiking-focused park, but offers:
+Krka is not a hiking-focused park, but it offers:

 - •Easy circular boardwalk routes